Hiring Manager Resources - I Have A General Question

 A provisional employee is a person assigned to a vacant position in the absence of an eligibility list.
 Once an eligibility list is established, a regular appointment must be made from the list, meaning that the provisional employee will be released.

-A relief position is a limited term position of not more than six months duration to augment the staff for special projects.
+A relief position is a limited term position of not more than six months duration to augment the number of positions in a unit during peak workload periods or for special projects.
 If the position is needed for more than six months, a regular position must be established.

 How and when can we get a substitute for an absence employee?